poojas2189/sigma-demo/README.md

 # sigma-demo
-This is a demo for GIT and Github class
+This is a demo for GIT and Github class.